Ventura County Government Center

 Business and Professions Code 17537.9 requires Professional Tax Agents authorized to represent an applicant to keep an originally-signed copy of all authorizations on file for 3 years.
 If authorizations look questionable, the Assessment Appeals Board or Hearing Officer may request the original Agent Authorization on file with the agent be provided at the Assessment Hearing.

-COUNTY OF VENTURA AGENT AUTHORIZATION FORM - For your convenience, the County of Ventura has an Agent Authorization form that can be used by Professional Tax Agents to file an Assessment Appeal.
+AUTHORIZATION OF AGENT OR DESIGNATION OF ATTORNEY FORM – For your convenience, the County of Ventura has an Agent Authorization form that can be used by Professional Tax Agents to file an Assessment Appeal.
+When fully completed, this form meets all requirements of the law.

 Failure to meet all agent authorization requirements